zmitchell/annotation-abuse/design/SPC-asts.md

 ### Unit Tests
 Invalid inputs:
-- [[.tst-reject-funcs]]: Test that the decorator raises a `MacroError` when applied to a function definition.
+- [[.tst-rejects-funcs]]: Test that the decorator raises a `MacroError` when applied to a function definition.
-- [[.tst-reject-meth]]: Test that the decorator raises a `MacroError` when applied to a method definition.
+- [[.tst-rejects-methods]]: Test that the decorator raises a `MacroError` when applied to a method definition.
-- [[.tst-no-annotations]]: Test applying the decorator to a class with no annotations on its class variables.
+- [[.tst-no-annotations]]: Test that applying the decorator to a class with no annotations raises a `MacroError`.
-- [[.tst-no-class-vars]]: Test applying the decorator to a class with no class variables.

 ### Integration Tests
 - [[.tst-generates-props]]: Test that the decorator successfully generates properties for a class with correct annotations.

 # SPC-asts-proc
 The engine behind the macro will be a class named `InRangeProcessor`.
 For the class definition